 Sensitive data in motion requires monitoring and a high degree of visibility.
 A DLP solution should be able to identify behavior that puts data at risk, generate alerts, and allow security teams to easily identify what is happening and whether the incident requires intervention.

 Business line managers should be aware of DLP procedures.
 These may be simple, to begin with, targeting common but obviously risky behavior around data.
 As the program progresses, controls may be fine-tuned and made more granular to target more specific risks.

 Train Employees and Leverage Automated Prompting

 Unless trained on data security practices, employees will continue to exhibit risky behavior.
 Training reduces risk by explaining the reasons that can lead to data loss, and sharing best practices.

 Automated user prompting is a simple and effective approach to user education, provided by DLP solutions.
 In addition to blocking some activity, the solution should notify about company policy or potential risk, and this can often be enough to suppress an activity.

 Starting small is often an excellent way to deploy a DLP solution.
 Repeating similar steps on gradually expanding sets of data of data identification and classifications enables fine tuning controls.
 Begin by focusing on a subset of the most critical data.
 Then expand outward from the pilot, covering more and more sensitive information.
 This approach will also enable minimal disruption to business processes.

-Enhancing Endpoint Security with Hysolate
+Enhancing Endpoint Security and Reducing Data Leakage with Hysolate

-Hysolate provides your team with a fully isolated and secured VM on their Windows10 endpoint device, to keep access to sensitive systems and data secure, so you can work productively on your host operating system.
+Hysolate provides your team with a fully isolated and secured and managed VM on their Windows10 endpoint device, to keep access to sensitive systems and data secure, so you can work productively on your host operating system.

 Request a demo to find out more how Hysolate can help secure your endpoint devices.